ncbi/robotframework-pageobjects/README.md

 ## Installing

-We are trying to get this up on pip, but for now simply clone this repo and do:
+We are trying to get this up on PyPi, but for now simply clone this repo and do:

     $ cd robotframework-pageobjects
     $ pip install .